karunakarrao/DevOps/Docker/Docker-notes.md

 Q. how the Docker Image works?
 -----------------------------------------------
-1. To understand DockerImage better, we need to understand how DockerImages are build.
+1. To understand DockerImage better, we need to understand how Docker images are build.
 DockerImages are build using Dockerfiles.
 Dockerfiles are contructed in multipule layers ( base(OS), package, dependencies, souce-code(application), entrypoint) bind together and builds and image. this image is docker image.

 2. DockerImages are readonly images, means they are act as a template to create a container. so docker uses the same image to create n number of containers.